 - Car engines

 - Every time you get a lift somewhere, remember that explosions (better known as combustion) are what’s helping you on your way.
 If you put a tiny amount of high-energy fuel (like petroleum) in a small, enclosed space and ignite it, a huge amount of energy is released in the form of expanding gas.
-If you can create a cycle that allows you to set off explosions like this hundreds of times per minute, and if you can harness that energy in a useful way, then what you have is the core of a car engine.
+If you can create a cycle that allows you to set off explosions like this, hundreds of times per minute, and if you can harness that energy in a useful way, then what you have is the core of a car engine.
 Almost all modern car engines use something called a ‘four-stroke combustion cycle’ to convert petrol into motion.

 - A firework is basically just a very colourful missile, designed to explode in a very controlled - and pretty - way.
 And it takes several different types of explosion to make the beautiful displays we 'ooh' and 'ahh' about.
 There’s an initial ‘charge’ explosion, which is usually made up of tightly packed gunpowder and is designed to blast the firework up into the sky - sometimes more than 1000 feet high and at roughly the same speed as a jet fighter!
-Then there’s the ‘effect’ explosions, made up of finer, more loosely packed explosive material often separated into different ‘stars’ which make up the small, colourful explosions from a larger firework.
+Then there are the ‘effect’ explosions, made up of finer, more loosely packed explosive material often separated into different ‘stars’ which make up the small, colourful explosions from a larger firework.
 More specifically, gunpowder is a mix of saltpetre, sulfur and carbon (charcoal) and it's these different chemical compounds that give the different colours.

-- If you're ever unlucky enough to be in a car accident, a carefully controlled explosion could save you!
+- If you're ever unlucky enough to be in a car accident, a carefully controlled explosion could save you.
 When a car hits something, it starts to decelerate (lose speed) very rapidly - much faster than normal braking.
 If it slows down fast enough, the accelerometer (an electronic chip in the car that measures acceleration and force) triggers the airbag circuit.
 This generates an electric current which then ignites a chemical explosive (Sodium Azide).
-As the explosive burns it creates Nitrogen gas, which floods into nylon bags packed behind the steering wheel and dashboard of the car.
+As the explosive burns, it creates Nitrogen gas, which floods into nylon bags packed behind the steering wheel and dashboard of the car.
 As the bags expand they blow through their plastic coverings and inflate in front of the passenger and the driver, cushioning some of the impact from the crash and helping to reduce their injuries.

 Take a look at the science (and the implications) behind one of the most explosive ideas in human history: the atomic bomb.